Christ the Servant Lutheran Church Has Pledged:

 Please click here to see some of what we've been up to, including:

-- At our most recent Adult Forum on October 28, Marguerite Rietz shared powerfully of her work with the voter registration efforts of Martin Luther King, Jr., telling of her personal interactions with Rev. Dr. King, Andrew Young, and Coretta King!
+- For our Adult Forum on October 28, Marguerite Rietz shared powerfully of her work with the voter registration efforts of Martin Luther King, Jr., telling of her personal interactions with Rev. Dr. King, Andrew Young, and Coretta King!
 What an honor it was for us in attendance to hear from her.

 - On Tuesday, Oct 16th, we co-hosted (with Whatcom Peace and Justice Center) a Honduran journalist, Jennifer Ávila, who spoke on ”The Silencing of Dissent: How Freedom of the Press is Threatened in Honduras."
 She addressed some of the root causes of migration and other impacts of U.S. policy.
 Thanks to Peter Drewes of Justice Seekers and all those who helped out!